utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-swagger.md

     url: "https://blog.postman.com/differences-between-postman-collections-and-collection-format/"
 ---

-Postman can import APIs created with the Swagger toolset and any API that follows the OpenAPI specification.
-You can import your API as a standard collection (described below), or you can use the [Postman API Builder](/docs/designing-and-developing-your-api/the-api-workflow/) to import both the definition and a linked collection.
+Postman can import APIs created with the Swagger toolset and any API that follows a [supported version of the OpenAPI specification](/docs/designing-and-developing-your-api/importing-an-api/#supported-api-definitions-formats).

 The terms "Swagger" and "OpenAPI" can be confusing because the OpenAPI specification was previously named SwaggerAPI, and people sometimes use the terms interchangeably.
 To clarify, in this document, "Swagger API" refers to an API created with the Swagger toolset.